soufatn/ruby-tutorial/00-First-Test.md

 ```

 And get an integration test that runs each example group in parallel,
-first against IE 9 on Windows 7, then Firefox 17 on OSX.
-Your tests
+first against IE 9 on Windows 7, then Firefox 17 on OS X.  Your tests
 are run in real browsers on a real operating system, running on a
 freshly baked VM.
 Once they're complete, screenshots, video, Selenium
 log and a log of passes and failures can be seen and shared.